aleynaolmezcan/CS391-2/README.md

 Following CSS file is used only to get social media icons.
 No other library aside is used except for required ones.

+This CSS file is included to index.html and used in each individual's page.

 * https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css

 ## Usage Scenarios